Monthly newsletter: Read the latest issue

 Patient-centered, clinical presentation-based curriculum that introduces students to clinical training early in the first year

 The Department of Curricular Affairs in the College of Osteopathic Medicine has developed a patient-centered, clinical presentation-based curriculum that introduces students to clinical training early in the first year.Our department is responsible for the support and coordination of the academic program in the College of Osteopathic Medicine.
 The department staff oversees academic requirements, performance requirements and the integrity of the four-year curriculum.The mission of the educational program is to provide high-quality, competency-based curriculum in order to prepare students to enter competitive fields of medical specialties.
-The curriculum is an innovative, patient-centered program that introduces students to clinical experiences and patients in year one through a combined clinical and basic science approach.
+The curriculum is an innovative systems-based program that introduces basic science principles in year one complemented with parallel training in the principles of clinical medicine, medical informatics and information literacy, and osteopathic skills.
+Systems are revisited in year two with a focus on clinical presentations with continued clinical training preparation.
+Also highlighted are unique opportunities in disaster medicine training.

 Linda R. Adkison, Ph.D.,Professor of Genetics, Associate Deanfor Curricular Affairs